Two sides of the same coin...

 Then there was a “dream” where some unseen guy was narrating to me about how certain negative/gross things had happened to me in life, but sounding as if he was reading from a script.
 No emotion behind it.
 Just monotone, as if reading/dictating.
 Later on in reading the book “Secret, Don’t Tell” by the late author Carla Emery, regarding unethical mind control and the government’s illegal mind control targeting and experimentation on people, I saw where she described the use of “reading scripts” to a target who are in a trance state to convince them that certain things had happened to them in life, of which the subject matter of the script was very similar to the scenario being outlined to me in my dream.
 As noted in my book, one doesn’t need to be physically present in a waking trance state for this to work, like what was described in “Secret, Don’t Tell.”
 An alpha sleep state done remotely would be just as a good I imagine, if not even better, so long as you have that means for connecting up to the target.
 In the end it probably can help accomplish the same thing that in-person trauma based mind control does (fracturing the mind which can then be programmed with alters), but while saving time and energy of having to do it physically in person.

-Remote Viewing.
-Also described in my book, where the target is plugged into and used to remote view something or somebody on behalf of the abduction source that’s plugging into them.
-I seem to have one experience where this had taken place, also mentioned in my book.
-Before even knowing about the term “remote viewing” I had an experience where I did it while awake back in 2001, discussed in “Miscellaneous Stories of the Weird and Unusual.”
+However before even knowing about the term “remote viewing” I had an experience where I did this consciously, while awake, back in 2001, as discussed in “Miscellaneous Stories of the Weird and Unusual.”
 I just had an intuitive knowing that I could do this (though with my current knowledge of my abductee status I think I can take a guess where this inexplicable intuitive “knowledge” came from…) in order to locate my brother who at that time had gone missing.
 And it worked….spectacularly well, blowing away any account I would later read about actual government sponsored remote viewers and what the process involves for them.
 It was actually a little bit above and beyond traditional remote viewing.
 Just a whole other level.
 But that shows me that I do have this ability, which would explain exactly why something would want to tap into it.
+I can’t speak for others though, only to the fact that this does seem to have been done to me on at least one known occasion.
+But if this is indeed something that is implemented on a wider scale then honing one’s lucid dreaming capabilities would be important, in order to help become aware of this when it starts to happen.

 So apparently, a lot can happen when you sleep…..which is putting it mildly.
 O.o Much more than I ever realized when I was younger, where I once had a completely indifferent attitude towards the subject of dreams.
 A dream log is an essential tool.
 The more you log, the more dreams you seem to have, as I’ve noticed.
 With a log you not only keep track of your dreams for posterity’s sake (especially if they’re interesting, it can be fun to go back and re-read them at a future time), but it’s useful in the event that your dreams are forewarning you about something, or if your subconscious is trying to bring your attention to a situation that you’re not noticing or acknowledging, or revealing where you may have some residual unresolved emotional issues.
 Or showing you where some potentially insidious things may be taking place under the radar, so you can be in a position to have awareness, and thus do something about it.
 If one is getting pestered by negs here and there while trying to sleep then possibly a dream log could be useful in seeing if there is a pattern for when/why they choose to strike when they do.

-But in looking over this list of all the various types of dreams and things that can happen to us while we’re sleeping I just shake my head, realizing that if somebody from say, the 1700s or 1800s was reading this they would be baffled by the entire latter half of the list.
+But in looking over this list of all the various types of dreams and things that can happen to us while we’re sleeping I just shake my head, realizing that if somebody from say, the 1700’s or 1800’s was reading this they would be baffled by the entire latter half of the list.
 Remotely plugging into somebody’s head while they sleep?
 Mind controlling them??
 Using them to remote view??
 MILABs black ops abductions??
 Virtual dream time training and programming?!!
 What the heck??
 But yes, welcome to our modern world and what the U.S. government has come to. :/ It’s a world that, despite how many things are still the same, would also be unrecognizable in a lot ways to somebody from even the turn of the 20th century.
-In only 100 years we’ve had the explosion of the realization of an “alien” presence among us in the world, whatever it is, and some sort of either collaboration or war (or both…) between it and the U.S. government, with the technology and civilian abductions and experimentation that go with it.
+In only 100 years we’ve had an explosion of awareness concerning the “alien” presence among us in the world, whatever they really are, and either a collaboration or a war (or both…) between them and the U.S. government, with the technology and civilian abductions and experimentation that go with it.
 Hence, why the entire latter half of the list now exists, when it previously wouldn’t have.
 But, it’s a subject beyond this piece.

 The “waking” world